John Jeffers: Later career

-Jeffers went on a one-month loan to Fred Davies's Shrewsbury Town in January 1995, and featured in three Second Division games at Gay Meadow.
-In August 1995, he had a trial with Second Division Stockport County, before he was allowed to join the club on a free transfer in November 1995.
+Jeffers went on a one-month loan to Fred Davies's Shrewsbury Town in January 1995 and featured in three Second Division games at Gay Meadow.
+In August 1995, he had a trial with Second Division Stockport County before he was allowed to join the club on a free transfer in November 1995.
 Dave Jones's County finished just three points outside the play-offs in 1995–96, with Jeffers playing 23 league games.
-He scored three goals in 34 league and eight League Cup appearances in the 1996–97 season, as he helped the "Hatters" to win promotion as runners-up; they finished just two points behind champions Bury.
+He scored three goals in 34 league and eight League Cup appearances in the 1996–97 season, as he helped the "Hatters" to win promotion as runners-up, two points behind champions Bury.
 The club also reached the semi-finals of the League Cup, defeating Chesterfield, Sheffield United, Blackburn Rovers, West Ham United and Southampton on the way.
-In the semi-finals, they lost 2–0 to Middlesbrough at Edgeley Park, and exited the competition despite managing a 1–0 win at the Riverside Stadium.
-Despite these successes, he joined Conference club Hednesford Town in October 1997, and then left Keys Park and retired at the close of the 1997–98 season.
+In the semi-finals, they lost 2–0 to Middlesbrough at Edgeley Park and exited the competition despite managing a 1–0 win at the Riverside Stadium.
+Despite these successes, he retired from professional football on medical advice and joined Conference club Hednesford Town in October 1997, and then left Keys Park and retired completely at the close of the 1997–98 season.
+He later attempted an unsuccessful comeback with Northwich Victoria.